seanpmaxwell/Typescript-Best-Practices/README.md

     - Ultimately, name module-object files the same way the object is named in the code.
 Here are some tips for naming module-objects:
       - Prefer `PascalCase` by default: e.g. `import DateUtils from '@src/utils/DateUtils';`.
       - If its functions require a heavy amount of initialization (e.g. infrastructure-level files) and the module-object is used widely throughout your application, prefer `camelCase`: e.g. `import db from '@src/infra/db';`.
+    - Note: using `PascalCase` for things that aren't classes, types, or components (value-objects, module-objects, and VFFs: see **Functions** below) goes against common JavaScript convention, where `PascalCase` usually signals a class you call with `new` or, in React, a component (e.g. `const UserDefaults = () => ...` could be mistaken for one).
+I use it because these items act as values or namespaces rather than regular logic, so treat it as a house convention rather than a rule.
 - **All variables declared inside of functions except for type declarations**: `camelCase`
 - **Functions**:
   - Casing: